-There were about 68,200 jobs for Adult Education and Literacy Teacher in 2016 (in the United States).
+In the United States, there were 68,200 jobs for Adult Education and Literacy Teacher in 2016.
 There is little to no growth in job opportunities for Adult Education and Literacy Teacher.
 There will be an estimated 6,800 positions for Adult Education and Literacy Teacher per year.

 The states with the most job growth for Adult Education and Literacy Teacher are Georgia, Nebraska, and Nevada.
 Watch out if you plan on working in Wyoming, Connecticut, or Rhode Island.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Adult Education and Literacy Teacher ranges between $32,370 and $89,710.
+The typical yearly salary for Adult Education and Literacy Teachers is somewhere between $32,370 and $89,710.

 Adult Education and Literacy Teachers who work in California, New York, or Connecticut, make the highest salaries.

-How much do Adult Education and Literacy Teachers make in different U.S. states?
+Below is a list of the median annual salaries for Adult Education and Literacy Teachers in different U.S. states.

 |State||Annual Mean Salary|